hashxim/hconMD/Work_MD/Things to Check in CFI Activities.md

 `Summary`

 # Definition
-Highlights the usage of the capital of business in terms of capex done, investment insecurities etc. ==It is an indicator of  how business employ their cash==
+Highlights the usage of the capital of business in terms of capex done, investment insecurities etc. ==It is an indicator of  how business employ their cash==.

+The cash can be employed by investin

 # Footer